 idto it.
 If you pass Nil in

-CreatePointer()will automatically choose a vacant identifier and return it.
+CreatePointer()will automatically choose an identifier and return it.
 The mouse pointer object created by this function can be displayed later by calling the SetPointer() function.
 Mouse pointers can be created either from a sprite or brush source, or you can choose a predefined mouse pointer.
 The calling convention of

 CreatePointer()depends on the type you specify as the second argument.

 #BRUSH you have to specify the identifier of the object

 that shall be used as the source for the pointer graphics.
 The mouse

 pointer created by this function is independent of the source object, so

 you can free the source object after calling

 #POINTER as the type, you have to provide an additional